jekyll/jekyll/docs/_docs/installation/macos.md

 ## Set up Ruby included with the OS

-Check your Ruby version meet our requirements.
+Check your Ruby version meets our requirements.
 Jekyll requires Ruby 2.2.5 or above.
 If you're running an older version you'll need to [install a more recent Ruby version via Homebrew](#homebrew).

 ```sh
 ruby -v